 ArcGIS vs QGIS vs LUCIAD Comparison

-While ArcGIS (and QGIS) continues to break people’s hearts for consuming limited data, Luciad’s desktop solution comes ready-to-use, allowing users to drag ‘n drop or connect to more than 200 data formats.
+LuciadLightspeed has been built from the ground-up for 2D/3D/4D dynamic and big-data use-cases.
+The solution comes ready-to-use, allowing users to drag ‘n’ drop or connect to more than 200 data formats.
 LuciadLightSpeed provides users with advanced visual analytics capabilities, to fuse, visualize and analyze geospatial data.
 This can include static and moving data, maps, satellite imagery, crowd-sourced data, full motion video, weather data and terrain elevation in many different geodetic references and map projections.

 Geo-fencing, line-of-sight calculations, geo-triggered events, dynamic and complex route calculations and automated anomaly detection are just a mouse click away on LightSpeed.
 And you are sure that you can perform all this functions, fast and with no annoying errors, bugs or crashes.
-Benchmark tests by academia and industry have found LuciadLightspeed to be over 100 times faster and more accurate than your traditional GIS software such as QGIS or ArcGIS.
+Benchmark tests by academia and industry have found LuciadLightspeed to be over 100 times faster and more accurate than traditional GIS software.